International Centre for Migration Policy Development: Eastern Europe and central Asia

-ICMPD presence in Eastern Europe and Central Asia region includes Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Turkmenistan.
+ICMPD presence in the region includes Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Turkmenistan.
 Ukraine and Uzbekistan.
 ICMPD’s work in the region focuses the Migration Dialogue Prague Process alongside projects in border management, return and reintegration, trafficking in human beings and mobility in general.

-Since April 2021, ICMPD continued the implementation of the “Border Management Programme in Central Asia (BOMCA)”.
+Since April 2021, ICMPD continued the implementation of the Border Management Programme in Central Asia (BOMCA).
 BOMCA has been one of the largest EU-funded programmes in the region, since its launch in 2003, with ICMPD implementing BOMCA 10 (its tenth phase).
 The tenth phase focuses on the institutional development of border control agencies, the improvement of detection capacities, the facilitation of trade and the improvement of cross-border cooperation in Central Asia.

-From January 2019 to April 2021, Germany, Poland and the Netherlands co-financed the 400,000 euros "RESTART" project to support the implementation of the Readmission Agreement between the Republic of Azerbaijan and the European Union.
+From January 2019 to April 2021, Germany, Poland and the Netherlands co-financed the 400,000 euros RESTART project to support the implementation of the Readmission Agreement between the Republic of Azerbaijan and the European Union.
 The project was centred on return migration and financed for Azerbaijani returnees coming from Europe over a period of 28 months.
 The project has intended to promote voluntary return, reintegration in the home country by means of benefits in the form of social advice and support, among other things, with the help of finding accommodation, visits to authorities, children's schooling, medical matters and assistance in job search and vocational training, the long-term improvement of living conditions of the returnees and facilitate sustainable return from the European Union and reintegration of Azerbaijani nationals, as well as fighting the causes of flight.

-From November 2018 to November 2022, Germany has participated in co-financing the construction of a temporary reception center centre (“TAC Project”) for asylum seekers in Armenia with 158,000 euros.
+From November 2018 to November 2022, Germany has participated in co-financing the construction of a temporary reception center (TAC Project) for asylum seekers in Armenia with 158,000 euros.
 The project aimed to assist the Armenian government in improving the reception and accommodation of asylum seekers and in lifting the refugee protection infrastructure.

 Mediterranean

-ICMPD has been actively working in the Mediterranean region since 2005, and strengthened its focus North African countries, such as Libya, Tunisia, Morocco in 2016.
-ICMPD has worked in fostering migration dialogues, migration governance, combating trafficking of human beings, integrated border management, and strengthening migration management.
+ICMPD has been actively working in the region since 2005, and strengthened its focus North African countries, including Libya, Tunisia, Morocco in 2016.
+ICMPD has worked on migration dialogues, migration governance, combating trafficking of human beings, integrated border management, and strengthening migration management.
 ICMPD is present in the Mediterranean with a regional office in Malta, and Field Offices in Jordan, Libya and Tunisia.

-From July 2018 to August 2024, ICMPD implemented the "Border Management Programme for the Maghreb region (BMP-Maghreb)" funded by the European Commission with 65 million euros.
-This programme developed in the framework of the “European Union Emergency Trust Fund for Stability and Combating the Root Causes of Irregular Migration and the Displaced Persons in Africa (EUTF for Africa)”, aiming to achieve better migration management by addressing root causes of destabilisation, forced displacement and irregular migration.
-With a focus on Morocco and Tunisia, BMP-Maghreb aimed to mitigate vulnerabilities arising from irregular migration by enhancing its institutions to protect, monitor and control the borders.
+From July 2018 to August 2024, ICMPD implemented the Border Management Programme for the Maghreb region (BMP-Maghreb) funded by the European Commission with 65 million euros.
+This programme was developed in the framework of the European Union Emergency Trust Fund for Stability and Combating the Root Causes of Irregular Migration and the Displaced Persons in Africa (EUTF for Africa), aiming to achieve better migration management by addressing root causes of destabilisation, forced displacement and irregular migration.
+With a focus on Morocco and Tunisia, BMP-Maghreb aimed to mitigate vulnerabilities arising from irregular migration by strengthening institutions to protect, monitor and control the borders.